shakibaRafiee/Coursera_Capstone/Report.md

 Finally, the neighborhoods will be clustered together based on the information about access to health care, fitness, healthy food, Walkability scores, and Pedestrian safety index.

 # Methodology
+## Data cleaning
+Toronto has 140 neghibourhoods with specific id numders.
+The biggest chunck of data anlysis in this project is to find the accessibility to specific venues in each nighbourhood.
+Doing this in Foursquare requires having information about the coordiantes of each neighbourhood.
+To find the latitude and longitude of each neighbourhood, first each neighbourhood was broken down to areas covered.
+Each area coordinates was then calculated using geopy.geocoders package.
+Lastly the latitude and longitude of each neighbourhood was calcualted by taking the average of all coresponding areas.

+The coordinates were then sorted by both latitude and longitude values to make sure that the results correct.

 # Results
 # Discussion
 # Conclusion